About the Utah Down Syndrome Foundation

 * Provide hope and support to families that have a child with Down syndrome through quarterly community activities throughout Utah.

-* Offer monthly activities for adults with Down syndrome that promote connection and friendship.
+* Offer monthly activities for adults and teens with Down syndrome that promote connection and friendship.

 * Sponsor statewide Mighty Steps for Down Syndrome Walks, World Down Syndrome Day celebrations, Lagoon Day, and an annual Easter Egg Hunt to help families connect.